 Find out about the Macmillan Cancer Information and Support Service at your local library here

-Our Partnership will eventually operate in 33 libraries across the city, providing cancer information, emotional support and access to benefits advice for anyone affected by cancer.
+Our Partnership will eventually operate in 33 libraries and 2 leisure centres across the city, providing cancer information, emotional support and access to benefits advice for anyone affected by cancer.

 Our Drop-In Centres

 We know that asking for all the information you need during treatment or check-ups isn’t always possible.
 Sometimes concerns aren’t just about the physical side of cancer but about the emotional or financial side, and then, a friendly and relaxed

 environment to talk in is what is needed.

 Our drop-in service is staffed by highly skilled volunteers.
 Our volunteers will help support patients and carers and answer questions about living with cancer, help with access to other resources or even just to listen and share a coffee.

 We are currently recruiting for Macmillan Information & Support Volunteers Find out more